Lemoncode/webpack-by-sample/version 4/02 fx/01 react/README.md

   };
 ```

-- And remove it from the plugins sections
+- And finally remove it from the plugins section.

 ### ./webpack.config.js